DLinIoTedge/J7app/README.md

 keytool -genkey -v -keystore my-release-key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias my-key-alias

 This command works the same as on Windows, but ensure paths and configurations match your environment.

+---
+##  Finding the APK and Installing on Android Device

+1. Locating the APK File

+After building the APK using Gradle, you can find the generated APK file in the following directory:

+        J7appv4/app/build/outputs/apk/release/

+The APK file will be named something like app-release.apk.

+---

+2. Installing the APK on Android Device via USB Cable

+Step I1: Enable Developer Options and USB Debugging

+Go to Settings → About phone → Tap Build number 7 times to enable Developer options.

+In Developer options, enable USB debugging.

+Step I2: Connect the Android Device to Your Computer

+Connect your Android device to your computer using a USB cable.

+Ensure the phone is in File Transfer or MTP mode (you may see a prompt on the phone asking for the connection type).

+Step I3: Locate the APK File on Your Computer

+Navigate to J7appv4/app/build/outputs/apk/release/ and find the generated APK (e.g., app-release.apk).

+Step I4: Copy the APK to the Android Device

+Open the phone's storage via your computer's file explorer.

+Choose the folder where you want to copy the APK (e.g., Downloads or Documents).

+Copy the APK file from your computer to the selected folder on the phone.

+Step I5: Install the APK on the Android Device

+On your phone, open the file manager and navigate to where you copied the APK file.

+Tap the APK file to begin the installation process.

+If prompted, enable installation from Unknown sources (under Settings → Security).

+Follow the on-screen instructions to install the app.

+Once installed, you can launch J7app on your Android device.

+---